bowser-js/bowser/README.md

 * `name` - A human readable name for this browser.
 E.g. 'Chrome', ''
 * `version` - Version number for the browser.
 E.g. '32.0'

-Bowser makes a best guess to match name and version for unknown UA strings, so they may not be set.
+For unknown browsers, Bowser makes a best guess from the UA string.
+So, these may not be set.

-### Rendering Engine Flags
+### Engine flags
 If detected, one of these flags may be set to true:

   * `webkit` - Chrome, Android, iOs, BB, etc.